jaganmn/misc/tmb_distributions/README.md

 `scale` specifies the `n`-by-`n` scale matrix `S` in the same way that `x` specifies `X`.

-Computational details can be found in `distributions.tex`.
+Computational details can be found in [distributions.tex](distributions.tex).

-Tests for agreement between the C++ functions and independently implemented R functions can be found in `distributions.R`.
-The script compiles function template `distributions.cpp`.
+Tests for agreement between the C++ functions and independently implemented R functions can be found in [distributions.R](distributions.R).
+The script compiles function template [distributions.cpp](distributions.cpp).
 The compiled function passes `DATA_*` objects from R as arguments to the C++ functions and `REPORT`s results back to R for validation.